 - Lo Sverso is also in the San Lorenzo neighborhood and is a hit in the craft cocktail scene locally in San Lorenzo.
 Small interior but a cool one, and they have tables outside.
 They make a great moscow mule (when they serve you the home-brewed ginger beer which tends to run out on popular nights). address: Via Panicale, 7/9r

 - Il Locale is a fancy new spot near Florence’s piazza santa croce area.
-The drinks are very pricey here (think 20€) but they are damn good.
-The plus about visiting here is that the location is a historians dream, and the new renovations let you in a Midieval/Renaissance/Modern compilation that is pretty unique.
-They also know how to mix a fantastic mexcal tequila dream.
+The drinks are very pricey here (think 20€) but they are damn good and have a mezcal/peperoncino concoction that makes my heart sing.
+Drinks come with a fancy pants aperitif platter.
+The plus about visiting here is that the 15th century location is a historian’s dream, and the new renovations let you in a Midieval/Renaissance/Modern compilation that is pretty unique, don’t be shy about asking for a tour They also know how to mix a fantastic mexcal tequila dream.
 Trust me, I know.
 Via delle Seggiole, 6

 - La Ménagére was one of 2015’s hottest new openings, a concept bar, restaurant and cafe!
 Beautifully decorated in rustic-chic, exposed walls, minimalist decor – it looks very NYC west village or Berlin but in the heart of Florence.
 I really like their cocktails, which are not too pricey and it’s a perfect ‘before dinner’ spot to catch up with friends. address: Via de’Ginori, 8

 - Gurdulu might be known more as a place for a nice meal, however it should also be known for a fantastic drink and some Italy-style tapas to match.
 The cocktails are superb by their sassy woman bartender who shakes her drinks better than Shakira. ;-). address: Via delle Caldaie, 12.